UCSC-CSE123/beavertail/README.md

    * `DEPLOY_REMOTE_HOST_KEY` to the host key of the remote host so it can be manually authorized.
 From a computer that you have connected to the EC2 from, run `ssh-keygen -H -F ${ec2 host as in DEPLOY_REMOTE_HOST}`

+### Testing

+Some code formatting tools (in particular, golanglint-ci and pycodestyle) run as part of this pipeline.

+## Known bugs

+There are a number of known issues with this codebase (and likely some yet unknown) that weren't fixed in time for the prototype release.
+Because work on the prototype is now frozen, associated issues have been tagged as wontfix and closed.

+* **Database caching is misconfigured** The client will not fetch a newer version of the database, even if it exists.
+The short-term workaround is to interact with the client in an incognito window or private session.
+  Force-clearing the cache (i.e. Shift+Refresh) has also been demonstrated to work, though for some reason not as much as with the former method.
+The long-term fix to this issue is to correct the caching configuration in Nginx, or to append some random query string to the XHR that downloads the database from the server.
+(See #32.)

+* **Continuous deployment sometimes deploys a stale version** This can be fixed by manually deploying, which is a hassle but is easy enough.
+There's something wrong with the workflow itself; instead of identifying what exactly is wrong and fixing it, it is likely easier (and "nicer") to start pushing the updated container to a registry.

+* **No end-to-end integration testing or automated testing** We have some tools for manual testing (in addition to what is in this repository, also see UCSC-CSE123/gardenia and UCSC-CSE123/sunflower) but those tools do not run as part of our CI/CD pipeline.
+We also don't have any tools that test the entire system at once end-to-end.